Bullittsburg in Boone County, Kentucky — The American South (East South Central)

 Church organized in June 1794 by Elders Joseph Redding and John Taylor and called the Great Bend of the Ohio Church.
 Name changed to Bullittsburg between Aug.
 1795 and Aug.
 1796.
 It was composed of seven charter members, most from Clear Creek Baptist Church near Versailles, Ky.
 Present sanctuary was built in 1819.

-Erected 2012 by Kentucky Historical Society, Kentucky Department of Transportation.
+Erected 2012 by Kentucky Historical Society and Kentucky Department of Highways.
 (Marker Number 2367.)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Point Farm (approx. 2.2 miles away in Ohio); Fort Finney (approx. 2.2 miles away in Ohio); Miami Fort / Fort Finney (approx. 2.2 miles away in Ohio); Abraham Lincoln (approx. 3.1 miles away in Indiana); Captain Samuel C. Vance (approx. 3.1 miles away in Indiana); Vietnam War Memorial - - Dearborn County Lawrenceburg Indiana (approx. 3.1 miles away in Indiana); Lawrenceburgh (approx. 3.2 miles away in Indiana); Hunt House Hotel (approx. 3.2 miles away in Indiana).
+Point Farm (approx. 2.2 miles away in Ohio); Fort Finney (approx. 2.2 miles away in Ohio); Miami Fort / Fort Finney (approx. 2.2 miles away in Ohio); Lawrenceburg's First Hospital (approx. 3.1 miles away in Indiana); Whitewater Canal (approx. 3.1 miles away in Indiana); Abraham Lincoln (approx. 3.1 miles away in Indiana); Captain Samuel C. Vance (approx. 3.1 miles away in Indiana); Vietnam War Memorial (approx. 3.1 miles away in Indiana).

 Credits.
-This page was last revised on May 1, 2019.
-This page originally submitted on May 1, 2019, by Steve Stoessel of Niskayuna, New York.
-This page has been viewed 63 times since then.
+This page was last revised on June 3, 2021.
+It was originally submitted on May 1, 2019, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 124 times since then and 17 times this year.
 Photos: 1, 2, 3. submitted on May 1, 2019, by Steve Stoessel of Niskayuna, New York. • Andrew Ruppenstein was the editor who published this page.